isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 [^12]: Natalie Mobini-Kesheh, [_The Hadrami Awakening: Community and Identity in the Netherlands East Indies, 1900–1942_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=9846683) (Ithaca, N.Y: Southeast Asia Program Publications, Southeast Asia Program, Cornell University, 1999) (Call no. RSING 959.8022 MOB); Sharifah Zaleha Syed Hassan, “History and the Indigenization of the Arabs in Kedah, Malaysia,” _Proceedings of the International Conference on Yemeni- Hadramis in Southeast Asia: Identity Maintenance or Assimilation?_ (Kuala Lumpur: International Islamic University Malaysia, 26–28 August 2005), 40–67; Omar Farouk Bajunid, “The Arabs in Penang,” _Malaysia in History_ 21, no. 2 (1978), 1–16.

-[^13]: Muhammad Hasan Al-Aydrus reinforces this in his 1996 work Penyebaran Islam di Asia Tenggara: Asyraf Hadramaut dan peranannya.
+[^13]: Muhammad Hasan Al-Aydrus reinforces this in his 1996 work *Penyebaran Islam di Asia Tenggara: Asyraf Hadramaut dan peranannya*.
 Al-Aydrus’ confident assertion that Islamisation in Southeast Asia, especially in Indonesia happen through the original nine wali or saints of Islam through the progeny of Ahmad bin Isa, who are mostly Hadhramis.
 Drewes makes this a subject of his study by looking at classical Indonesian texts.

 [^14]: Arai, “‘Arab’ Periodicals in the First Half of the Twentieth Century.”